manipratap2/manipratap2/README.md

 - 👋 Hi, I’m Mani Pratap
-- 👀 I’m interested in full Stack Developement
+- 👀 Full Stack Developer
-- 🌱 I’m currently learning GraphQL
+- 🌱 GraphQL
 - 💞️ I’m looking to collaborate on Web and Mobile app developement
 - 📫 How to reach me : Please drop me an email at mannipratap@gmail.com